 Adopt Sections 3000, 3001, 3002, 3003, 3004, 3005, 3006, 3007, 3008, 3009, 3010, and 3011 of title 13, California Code of Regulations, to read as follows:

 § 3000.
-Purpose, Applicability, Non-Compliance, and Severability.
+Purpose, Applicability, Non-Compliance, Confidentiality, and Severability.

-Title 13, Sections 3000 through 3011 are the “Zero-Emission Forklift Fleet Requirements Regulation” or “ZE Forklift Regulation.”
+Title 13, Sections 3000 through 3011 are the “Zero-Emission Forklift Regulation” or “ZE Forklift Regulation.”

 Purpose.
-The purpose of this Regulation is to accelerate the transition of Large Spark-Ignition (LSI) Forklifts to Zero-Emission Forklifts (ZEFs) throughout the state to reduce emissions of oxides of nitrogen (NOx), fine particulate matter (PM), other criteria pollutants, toxic air contaminants, and greenhouse gases (GHG).
+The purpose of this Regulation is to reduce emissions of oxides of nitrogen (NOx), fine particulate matter (PM), other criteria pollutants, toxic air contaminants, and greenhouse gases (GHG) from Large Spark-Ignition (LSI) Forklifts.

 Applicability.
-This Regulation applies to Forklift and engine manufacturers, as well as any person, public utility, special district, or government agency that operates, allows the operation of, owns, leases, rents, offers for sale, offers for lease, or offers for rent within California one or more LSI or ZEFs unless:
+This Regulation applies to Forklift and engine manufacturers, as well as any person, public utility, special district, or government agency that operates, allows the operation of, owns, leases, rents, offers for sale, offers for lease, or offers for rent within California one or more LSI Forklifts unless:

 The Forklift is a Rough Terrain Forklift.